 There is one universal concept that all Amish communities seem to have in common.
 No Amish order we have ever found is fundamentally open to photography or videography.
 Even in the less strict varieties, the core principles of having their photo taken for later viewing are rejected.
 The Amish community in Ethridge is the same as the other Amish communities as they also do not want any photography done with them.
 Naturally, one would say their homes and horses are left out of this decree, but you would be wrong.
 In most circumstances, the Amish believe any photo calls attention to the object and is treated like a graven image.
 In Bible verses like Exodus 20:4 - "Thou shalt not make unto thee any graven image, or any likeness of anything that is in heaven above, or that is in the earth beneath, or that is in the water under the earth."
 The Amish don't want any of their belongings to be made into graven images by being photographed.
 Even their dolls are faceless because "all are alike in the eyes of God," and the lack of facial features agrees with the Bible's commandment against graven images.

 Our advice is to respect their rights not to be photographed and not have your phone out when you are around them, in fear that they may think you are taking their photo.
 We understand this advice may be hypocritical since you are reading this on a website with several photos of the Amish.
 Understand, dear reader, that these photos directly represent the Amish people here in Ethridge, Tennessee!
-We intend to make content to attract people who love visiting Amish farms and taking tours of the Amish countryside.
+We intend to make content to attract English people who love visiting Amish farms and taking tours of the Amish countryside.
 These photos correctly show the local Amish people.
 We have talked to many Amish bishops about what we do, and while they disapprove of us taking photos, they tell us that we need to show them working in the field and that we leave their little ones out of any photos.
 Notice as you scan our website that we did show very few of their little ones, but in a manner that they are playing as children.
-We use a 600 mm lens from a public road to capture these photos, so the Amish don't even know they have been photographed.
+We use a 600mm lens from a public road to capture these photos, so the Amish don't even know they have been photographed.
 We feel that we have been respectful in a way that balances their belief and shows a realistic scene to the visitor who will spend money to stay here and see the Amish community.
 The photos you see on this site were taken by the website's writers and are not sold as prints.
 They are an example of the Amish people of Ethridge, Tennessee, to show what you might see when vacationing here.

 Amish Beliefs about Photography and Videography

 Almost every Amish person believes something different about what happens to a photographed person.
 In Ethridge, there is a view that more English accepts than the Amish; when an Amish person is photographed, the photo takes their soul.
 We have never heard an Amish person proclaim this personally, but a few Amish people we talked to said they did know Amish people who hold this belief.
 We will link to an article from Amish America and a video below where our local wagon tour operator tells a television station about this belief, and we defend his statements.
-There are Amish who hold this belief here even though most do not.
+There may be Amish who hold this belief here even though most do not.
 We have had many more Amish people pose for photographs and video clips, asking that they not be shown to the bishop.
 Some Amish youth have come out to wave at us when they see our vehicle drive by.
 In today's cell phone culture, where everyone can take a photo, it isn't hard to imagine how many souls a person would capture on a busy Saturday.
 We believe the Amish people have come to understand that not everyone will abide by their wishes, and they will have to live with being photographed.
 However, this doesn't mean we are saying to take photos of the Amish.
 We are saying that if a visitor does come to see our Amish community and doesn't care about what we have to say, they at least take photos of the Amish people working and leave their little ones out of it.

 Above is the video where Sam shows our area to the news station.
 We will include links to the best Amish-related website we have seen at Amish America, where they also have photos of the Amish and a famous Amish photographer.
 The question of whether or not the Amish believe cameras or pictures takes their soul is answered in the FAQ section on the Amish America website.
 You will find many more Amish-related things covered by a team who explores Amish life and living in a way much more profound than we cover.
 We suggest looking at the Amish America website and Bill Coleman's Photography of other Amish people.
-Bill Coleman is probably the most known Amish photographer.
-He has many Amish portraits from Amish who wanted their photos taken even though it is against their belief.
+Bill Coleman was probably the most known Amish photographer.
+He had many Amish portraits from Amish who wanted their photos taken even though it is against their belief.

 We at The Amish of Ethridge hope your trip is rewarding and filled with many memories.
 With the above advice, we hope all travelers have a safe and happy adventure that will last a lifetime.

 If you want to see our recommended resources page, we showcase Amish itineraries where you are given the best times and places to participate in our places of interest.
 Our restaurant guide can help you find the foods you like best and may show you a place you would love to try!
 The place you stay is vital to getting a good night’s sleep, so you wake rested and start your day of fun.
 We hope you enjoyed our Amish Advice Page.

 We are looking to advertise your product or service!